Rowan-McKereghan/alt-text-editor/README.md

 1. Clone the repo and open terminal/CLI ("terminal 1") at `alt-text-react-app` directory.
 Make sure you have NodeJS and npm installed.
     1. Run `npm install` in terminal 1.
 2. Open separate terminal ("terminal 2") at `alt-text-test-server` directory.
-    1. a.
-Run `node webserver.js` in terminal 2.
+    1. Run `node webserver.js` in terminal 2.
 3. Run `npm run dev` in terminal 1.
 4. You should now be able to access the React app at [http://localhost:5173/](http://localhost:5173/) on your machine in a browser.